EERL-EPFL/spice-ui/README.md

 By default, the traefik reverse proxy will listen on port `88`, at `spice`.
-Also there is the local development keycloak that needs a separate host, it is exposed on port 8888, and the development setup requires it to be at spice-keycloak, Therefore, you should edit your `/etc/hosts` file to include the following lines:
+Also there is the local development keycloak that needs a separate host, it is exposed on port 8888, and the development setup requires it to be at spice-keycloak.
+Therefore, you should edit your `/etc/hosts` file to include the following lines:

 ```